dirkmueller/presentation-nashville-logclassify/presentation.md

 <img data-src="images/ci-flow-p5.png" class="plain"/>

 Note:
-- Logreduce can be deployed as a service to run analysis after the job execution.
+- Log-classify can be deployed as a service to run analysis after the job execution.
--
+- Trigger could be automatic after log upload, or requested manually.
-- This would enable user interaction, for example:
+- Pros: enable user interaction, for example, feedback false-positive, centralized index of anomalies, ...
-  - Trigger manual analysis
-  - Feedback false-positive
-  - ...
+- Cons: asynchronous, builds result still points at directory index of raw files.

 ### Demo